vasilring/Inventory-Management-System/README.md

 RemoveProduct | Remove a product from an inventory by product ID. | `[RemoveProduct]`, `[Product ID]`

-# About the Project

 ## Project Hierarchy and Entity Descriptions

-### The system has the following hierarchy of entities:
+The system has the following hierarchy of entities:

 1. User: a registered user of the system.